huangyingw/docker-recoll-webui/README.md

 2. Make this file executable

    On *Linux* `chmod u+x container-build.sh`
-3. In terminal run `container-build.sh /path/to/your/local/collection/of/data` to start the created container
+3. In terminal run `container-build.sh /path/to/your/local/collection/of/data` to build, then start the created container
 4. Access the docker-recoll-webui frontend at this address [http://172.17.0.2:8080](http://172.17.0.2:8080) if this is the only container you run.
    If you have more, you can get it's IP address by running ``docker inspect docker-recoll-webui | grep "IPAddress"``